zultron/rocker/examples/README.md

 ## Example descriptions

-- `.rocker-dragonfire`:  [Dragonfireclient][dfc] is a Minetest cheat client for use with anarchy servers
+- `.rocker-dragonfire`:  [Dragonfireclient][dfc] is a Minetest cheat client for use with anarchy servers; rockerize with e.g. `ln -s rocker ~/bin/dfc` and run with `dfc`

 [dfc]: https://github.com/EliasFleckenstein03/dragonfireclient